-The Cabinet is obligated to insure uninterrupted service delivery across case transfers, whether the transfer occurs across teams or across regions.
-Transfer decision-making should be guided by who is the target of the agency’s reasonable efforts—whether those efforts are designed to prevent removal or reunify children.
-Throughout the transfer processes, teams and regions are to share cases and work cooperatively to serve the family.
+The Cabinet is obligated to ensure uninterrupted service delivery across case transfers, whether the transfer occurs across teams or across regions.
+Transfer decision-making should be guided by the target of the agency’s reasonable efforts, whether those efforts are designed to prevent removal, reunify children, or establish permanency.
+Throughout the transfer process, teams and regions are to share cases and work cooperatively to serve the family.
 Disagreements regarding case responsibility should be resolved in a timely manner.
 Disagreements within regions should be settled by regional leadership.
-When there are disagreements between regions, the decisions of the Director of Service Regions are binding on service regions.
+When there are disagreements between regions, the decisions of the director of The Divison of Service Regions (DSR) are binding on service regions.

 - Before transferring a case to another county/region, the SSW visits the family in their home to verify that they have moved, and discusses their plans to determine if the move is permanent; 1

 - Once it is confirmed that a family has relocated to a different county/region, the sending SSW notifies the people or agencies in the receiving county that will need the family's new information.
 This includes, but is not limited to the following:

 The sending SSW obtains the current address for the client (this may include living with a friend, relative, or at a shelter) through family support, the post office, driver’s license, or by a home visit.

 - The sending FSOS contacts the FSOS for the receiving county to provide notice of the transfer.

 - The sending FSOS shares the case with the receiving FSOS so that services may begin for the family members residing in the receiving county.

 - The receiving FSOS accepts the shared case in TWIST immediately upon receipt of the request.